puppetlabs/puppetlabs-websphere_application_server/README.md

 ##### `implementation`

 The implementation type for this JDBC Provider.
-This corresponds to the wsadmin argument `-implementationType`
+This corresponds to the wsadmin argument `-implementationType`.

 Example: "Connection pool data source"